joetower/joetower-jekyll-2015/_posts/blog/2014-07-26-recent-records.md

 ---
 ## Tommy Guerrero - No Man's Land

-This is another record very conducive to driving/coding/designing.
+This is another record very conducive to driving / coding / designing.
 I've just let it play all the way through once a day, for a week or so.
 I'm diggin it.
 I guess [Tommy Guerrero](http://en.wikipedia.org/wiki/Tommy_Guerrero) is one of those crazy rare talents - [skateboarder](https://www.rvca.com/t/anp-artist/tommy-guerrero) and [musician](http://www.asphaltduchess.com.mobilom.net/artists/tommy-guerrero/).
 What a combo.

 [Listen to "Loco's Lament"](https://soundcloud.com/asphalt-duchess/tommy-guerrero-locos-lament)